 Just because an ingredient is labelled organic, it doesn’t mean it’s lower in kilojoules or is a superior health choice.
 By all means, shop organic if you can, but do remember that organic biscuits, cakes, bars and other products are prime examples of foods that should still be considered occasional treats.

 Don’t: forget the ‘wow’ factor

 Healthy foods for weight loss can and should be desirable, satisfying and full of flavour, because no body wants to eat lettuce 24/7.
-Take a look at Weight Watchers recipes to learn the makeover tricks, for example, adding flavour-packed herbs without the need for added salt, or boosting dietary fibre and the fullness factor with beans and legumes.
+Take a look at WW recipes to learn the makeover tricks, for example, adding flavour-packed herbs without the need for added salt, or boosting dietary fibre and the fullness factor with beans and legumes.